Heavy-baryon chiral perturbation theory approach to thermal neutron capture on ${}^{3}{He}$: Results

-The bound state properties calculated in this work agree well with those obtained in the other calculations~\cite{Arnas_be,Kievsky:2008es,Nogga:2000uu}.
-Theoretical calculations for $n$-$\He3$ scattering are much less established, but we have checked that our results agree within 2$\%$ with the momentum-space FY calculation of the Lisboa group~\cite{Arnas_pr}, as well as with the RGM calculation carried out by Hofmann~\cite{Hofmann:2002xr} for the Av18 and Av18+UIX Hamiltonians.
+The bound state properties calculated in this work agree well with those obtained in other calculations~\cite{Arnas_be,Kievsky:2008es,Nogga:2000uu}.
+Theoretical calculations for $a_{n\rm{He3}}$ are much less established, but we have checked that our results agree within 2$\%$ with the momentum-space FY calculation of the Lisboa group~\cite{Arnas_pr}, as well as with the RGM calculation carried out by Hofmann~\cite{Hofmann:2002xr} for the AV18 and AV18+UIX potentials.

-The table also indicates that the three-nucleon interactions (TNIs) play an important role in bringing the binding energies and the spin-triplet $n$-$\He3$ scattering length close to their respective experimental values.
-We remark that there is some uncertainty in the experimental value of the scattering length.
-The value listed in the table is due to an $R$-matrix analysis~\cite{Huber:2008kc} based on the $n$-$\He3$ scattering data measured before the year 2002.
-Recently new measurements of the coherent scattering length have been performed at NIST~\cite{Huffman:2004wv} and ILL~\cite{Ketter:2006}, but the results of the two groups do not agree with each other and both of them are in disagreement with the old ILL measurement.
+The table also indicates that the three-nucleon interactions (TNIs) play an important role in bringing the binding energies and $a_{n\rm{He3}}$ close to their respective experimental values.
+We remark that there is some uncertainty in the experimental value of $a_{n\rm{He3}}$.
+The value listed in the table is due to an $R$-matrix analysis~\cite{Huber:2008kc} of the $n$-$\He3$ scattering data measured before the year 2002.
+Recently new measurements of the coherent scattering length have been performed at NIST~\cite{Huffman:2004wv} and ILL~\cite{Ketter:2006}, but the results of the two groups do not agree with each other, and both of them are in disagreement with the old ILL measurement.

-The $D$-state probability in the $\alpha$-particle, $P_D(\He4)$, is closely related to the tensor forces and shows strong model dependence.
+The $D$-state probability of the $\alpha$-particles, $P_D(\He4)$, which is closely related to the tensor forces, shows strong model dependence.
 However this quantity is not an observable, and it turns out to be difficult to constrain this quantity by studying other processes that are sensitive to $P_D(\He4)$~\cite{Arriaga:1991zz}.

+As mentioned, to solve the FY equation numerically, we need to introduce truncations in the angular momentum expansion of the FYAs.
+We implement these truncations by assuming that the partial FYAs with $j_x$, $j_y$, $j_z$ (and $l_z$ for the type H) larger than a specified value, $\mbox{max}(j_i)$, can be ignored.
+To illustrate the convergence property of the $hen$ amplitude as a function of $\mbox{max}(j_i)$, we show in Table \ref{tab:amp_conv} the results obtained for $\mbox{max}(j_i)$= 3, 4 and 5.
+The table gives the real parts of individual contributions from the indicated types of the transition operators, calculated with the INOY interaction for $\Lambda=700$ MeV.
+One can see that, with $\mbox{max}(j_i)$ =5 (used in the present work), the numerical accuracy of a few percent or better is achieved.
+The leading one-body (1B:LO)\footnote{ Among the one-body M1 operator given in eq.(\ref{vmu1B}), the 1B:LO corresponds to

+} contribution shows the slowest convergence, which can be understood by recalling that the 1B impulse contribution undergoes a huge cancelation due to the orthogonality between the incoming and outgoing nuclear wave functions.
+We have also checked that the convergence pattern is similar for the results with other nuclear potentials as well as for the imaginary parts of the transition amplitudes.